vekatze/neut/book/src/static-memory-management.md

 `on` takes a comma-separated list of variables.
 The variables in the list (`xs` in this example) are cast to noema types in the body of the `let`, and cast back to the original types in the continuation.

-Conceptually, `on` can be seen as the following syntax sugar:
+Conceptually, `on` can be seen as the following syntactic sugar:

 ```neut
 let v on x = e in